OmarFaruque/wp-hashtagger/readme.txt

 = #hashtags =

 This plugin uses the [WordPress Tag system](http://codex.wordpress.org/Posts_Tags_Screen) to field your post under the desired tags.
 When saving a post each [#hashtag](http://en.wikipedia.org/wiki/Hashtag) is added as a "normal" tag (without leading hash) to the post, so it is fully compatible with existing tags.
-When showing a post all #hashtags are automatically converted to links leading to the corresponding tag archive page (link creating can be disabled to use this plugin only for automated tag creation).
+When showing a post all #hashtags are automatically converted to links (if activated) leading to the corresponding tag archive page (link creating can be disabled to use this plugin only for automated tag creation).
 It is not necessary to generally adapt existing posts, because their tags stay unchanged.
-But keep in mind that on saving a post all existing tas are **removed** and replaced by the tags found in your post (this behavior is configurable)!
+But keep in mind that on saving a post / custom post all existing tags are **removed** and replaced by the tags found in your post (this behavior is configurable)!

 = @usernames =

 The usage of @usernames can be activated optionally. @usernames can link either to the Users Profile Page or to the Users Website.
 If the username does not exist the text remains unchanged and no link is created.
 Optionally @nicknames can be used instead of @usernames.
-This is **recommended to enhance security** ([read more](http://petersplugins.com/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)).
+This is **recommended to enhance security** ([read more](http://larasoftbd.com/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)).
 Although using @nicknames is the better option, the default is @usernames for compatibility to Plugin versions prior 2.1.

 = $cashtags =